 As we mentioned earlier, you must keep things updated on your site.
 Often, WordPress is able to automatically update itself when larger security issues detected, but leaving old versions of themes and plugins on your server is equally risky.
 Keep an eye on the available updates and apply them as soon as you can.

-If you’re uploading anything by FTP, make sure you reset your file permissions each time.
+If you’re uploading anything by FTP, make sure you set up Correct file permissions for WordPress each time.

 Note: do not download premium themes and plugins from unofficial sites.
 Also Read – WordPress site Maintenance Checklist